Varadharaja Perumal Temple, Kanchipuram: Literature

 The temple also finds mention in the Thirtha Prabandha, a travelogue with descriptions of pilgrim centers throughout India written by Sri Vadiraja Swamy.

 Tyagaraja and Muthuswami Dikshitar, the celebrated composers of the 18th century created compositions on the festival.
-Thirumangai Alvar wrote 4 pasurams, Bhoothathalvar wrote 2 pasurams, and Peyalvar penned one pasuram.
+Thirumangai Alvar wrote four pasurams (hymns), Bhoothathalvar wrote two, and Peyalvar penned one.

 Sri Alluri Venkatadri Swamigal composed more than 200 keerthanams about Varadharaja Perumal.